apache/fury-site/docs/guide/java/compression.md

 ## Array Compression

-Fory supports SIMD-accelerated compression for primitive arrays (`int[]` and `long[]`) when array values can fit in smaller data types.
-This feature is available on Java 16+ and uses the Vector API for optimal performance.
+Fory can compress primitive arrays (`int[]` and `long[]`) when every value fits in a narrower primitive type.
+JDK 8 through 15 use scalar range analysis.
+On JDK 16 and later, the multi-release `fory-core` JAR automatically selects the Vector API implementation.

 ### How Array Compression Works